 The city expanded industrially primarily along Dunham Rd.
 Plants included the Aluminum Smelting & Refining Co., Charles Svec, Inc., LEMPCO INDUSTRIES, INC., and the Dunham Industrial Park.
 Later companies located along Rockside Rd., including Kraft Foods, COOK UNITED, INC., and the JONES AND LAUGHLIN STEEL CORP.
 (CLEVELAND WORKS) Warehouse.
-A building boom followed WORLD WAR II.
+During WORLD WAR II, JACK & HEINTZ, located on Broadway Ave., grew rapidly to become a defense plant employing some 8,700 workers.
+A building boom followed the war.
 Mapletown shopping center was built in 1947 at Libby and Broadway, and SOUTHGATE SHOPPING CENTER was begun in 1951.
-The population burgeoned from 6,728 in 1940 to 15,586 in 1950, then rose to 31,667 in 1960.
-In 1985 Maple Hts. had its own school system, a variety of churches, and many cultural, social-service, and recreational organizations, including one of the four regional libraries of the CUYAHOGA COUNTY PUBLIC LIBRARY SYSTEM (CCPL).
-Its population in 1990 was 27,089 and in 2000 was 26,156.
+The population burgeoned from 6,728 in 1940 to 31,667 in 1960.
+It grew more slowly to a peak of 34,093 in 1970 before declining through each subsequent decade.
+The opening of the I-480 freeway along the Cleveland–Maple Hts. border in 1978 failed to reverse the city’s trajectory.
+By 2018, the estimated population stood at 22,278, the lowest figure since the mid 1950s.
+Its poverty rate, 22%, was twice as high as the countywide average.
+As in a number of other east side inner-ring suburbs, Maple Hts. experienced population loss and racial transition.
+Between 2000 and 2018 its African American population went from 44% to 72% of the city total, but as in EUCLID, black political representation lagged.
+Only in 2016 did the city elect its first black mayor, Annette Blackwell.
+Maple Hts. had its own school system, a variety of churches, and many cultural, social-service, and recreational organizations, including one of the four regional libraries of the CUYAHOGA COUNTY PUBLIC LIBRARY SYSTEM (CCPL).